nima-nourinejad/Travel-Recommendation/README.md

 ---

 ## 🌟 **Features**
-- **Dynamic Travel Recommendations**: Explore destinations tailored to your preferences.
+- **Dynamic Travel Recommendations**: Explore destinations tailored to your preferences using data-driven insights.
+- **API Integration**: Fetch travel data dynamically from the `travel_recommendation_api.json` file to provide accurate and diverse recommendations.
 - **Engaging Design**: A visually captivating user interface for an immersive experience.
 - **Responsive Navigation**: Seamless navigation across the site, including:
   - **Home Page**: Explore the main features and discover recommendations.